Tumut odours

 In late June 2023 the EPA received the first of a series of odour complaints for the Gilmore and Tumut areas where the community were describing the odours as smelling like a rotten egg/sulphur smell.

 Since the receipt of the first complaint, our officers have conducted regular in person odour surveys at locations around the facility to determine intensity, persistence, and potential aggravating factors of the odour.
-Our investigation into the complaints found odours coming from Tumut Waste landfill, otherwise known as Bellettes Landfill in Gilmore.
+Our investigation into the complaints found odours coming from Bellettes Landfill in Gilmore, otherwise known as Tumut landfill.

 Tumut Waste Pty Ltd hold an environment protection licence for waste disposal activities at Bellettes Landfill.
-The licence permits the disposal of waste tyres and non-putrescible waste at the site to an annual limit of 40,000 tonnes per year.
-The licence does not permit offensive odour to leave the premises.
+The licence permits the disposal of non-putrescable waste and waste tyres at the site to an annual limit of 40,000 tonnes per year.
+The licence and legislation does not permit offensive odour to leave the premises.

 Installation of monitors

-In response to community concerns, we installed electronic monitors in July 2023 to detect hydrogen sulfide gas (rotten egg gas) around the facility 24 hours a day.
+Since 14 June 2025, we have received multiple reports of rotten egg-like odours and in response to these community concerns, we installed electronic monitors on 27 June 2025 to detect hydrogen sulphide gas (rotten egg gas) around the facility 24 hours a day.
 Information from the monitors, along with odour surveys by our officers and odour reports from the community, help us to monitor odour levels at the landfill facility.

 How do the monitors work?

 The monitors are small (about the size of a litre carton of milk) and automatic.
-They take an air sample every 10 minutes and analyse it for hydrogen sulfide.
+They take an air sample every 10 minutes and analyse it for hydrogen sulphide.

-They can detect levels as low as 3 parts of hydrogen sulfide per billion parts of air (ppb), and as high as 2000 ppb.
+They can detect levels as low as 3 parts of hydrogen sulphide per billion parts of air (ppb), and as high as 2000 ppb.

-About half of people can smell hydrogen sulfide at a concentration of around 8 ppb, but some people can smell it at 0.5 ppb while others first smell it at 300 ppb.
+About half of people can smell hydrogen sulphide at a concentration of around 8 ppb, but some people can smell it at 0.5 ppb while others first smell it at 300 ppb.

 The monitors are connected to the existing mobile phone network, and every 12 hours they transmit the data collected to us.

-The readings will be updated twice a week.
+The readings will be updated twice a week and published on this page.

 Do the odours cause health impacts?